webscopeio/supabase-modules/docs/getting-started/from-example.md

 ```

 :::

+If you are working with the Supabase Modules Workspace please refer to [Workspace](/introduction/workspace).

 ::: tip :tada: Congratulations!
 You are done!
 See [Installation](/modules/installation) for more information about the Modules.
 Remember that all modules are installed by default in this example.